The River Findhorn

 The Moray Firth Sea Trout

-Project (MFSTP) was set up to investigate the continuing
+Project (MFSTP) was set up in 2008 to investigate the continuing

 decline in sea trout stocks in the rivers flowing into

-2008.
-The data gathered in the first three years will
+the Moray Firth.
+The data gathered in the first three

-this worrying decline of sea trout stocks in the area.
+reversing this worrying decline of sea trout stocks in

 River Findhorn Fishing